egrosdou01/blog.grosdouli.dev/blog/2025-07-05-cilium-gateway-api-cert-manager-lets-encrypt/cilium-gateway-api-cert-manager-lets-encrypt.md

 ## IPv4 Pool and L2Accouncements

 :::note
-If you have an IPAM in place and BGP already working, you can skip this section.
+If you have an IPAM in place and BGP is already working, you can skip this section.
 :::

 ### IPv4 Pool